Orcro/urltester/README.md

 Maintainer: Alex alexander.murphy@orcro.co.uk

+## Future objectives

+Change methodology for testing files from "open windows for manual verification" to "request http data and validate there is a response".
+This should streamline the use and make automation much easier.
+A manual verification option can remain.

 ## Known bugs/quirks

 - Large numbers of URLs can quickly increase RAM utilization
 - Some files have `webtester` instead of `urltester` (should not be an issue for use, might be for dev)
-- Process hangs in the shell until firefox is closed down completely - or kill signal is sent
+- Process hangs in the shell until firefox is closed down completely - or kill signal is sent (new method for testing urls will solve this, perhaps 0.0.4)

 ## Full installation instructions